Israel hits Hamas targets in Gaza in response to rocket fire | Law-Order

 - Israel

-Israeli aircraft struck a series of targets in the Gaza Strip early Monday in response to a series of rocket launches out of the Hamas-ruled territory.
-It was the third consecutive night of fighting between the enemies.
+Israeli aircraft struck a series of targets in the Gaza Strip early Monday in response to rocket launches out of the Hamas-ruled territory.
+It was the third consecutive night of fighting between the two sides, even as Israel's foreign minister sought to dangle incentives for calm.

 Hamas is pushing for Israel to end a crippling blockade that has devastated Gaza's economy, while Israel is demanding that Hamas free two captive Israeli civilians and return the remains of two dead Israeli soldiers.